prescottprue/fireadmin/README.md

 1. Confirm Firebase config by running locally: `firebase serve`
 1. Deploy to firebase: `firebase deploy`
 **NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `npm run build` first.

+## What Happened To The Old Fireadmin Library?

+It is now deprecated.
+It may come back in the future as a support library for Fireadmin.

 [npm-image]: https://img.shields.io/npm/v/fireadmin.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/fireadmin